Talking Turkey in Turkey with a Turkey whilst Housesitting

-But one liked to chase cars and motorbikes, and one like to chase Turkey-Lurkey.
+But one liked to chase cars and motorbikes, and one likes to chase Turkey-Lurkey.
 Another chased the ducks.
 It was very noisy at times.
-Oh and there were times they just chased the neighbours dogs, or had a friendly conversation with them.
+Oh, and there were times they just chased the neighbor’s dogs or had a friendly conversation with them.
 Did I mention that conversation might be at 2:00 a.m.?

 One also required medication at the start, be we soon had him ‘right as rain’ after the first week.

 But we did love them all.
 And for us, that was the hardest part about leaving.
 We loved our walks with them, and we just loved having them around.